Five Things Your IT Disaster Recovery Plan Should Cover

 Assign each individual the responsibility to make sure that they are doing their bit diligently in following recovery procedures.
 If the concerned parties fail to do this, human error will result in a financial loss, as well as a bad reputation amongst peers and customers.
 Surrounding yourself with reliable employees and making strong teams will help you overcome most difficulties.
 At the same time, investing in professional IT experts who can be relied upon to keep your data safe will go a long way in serving your best interests.

 Another aspect of knowing what is important is taking basic precaution in each area of work.
-Again, small things like not sharing your password, locking your screen when away from the desk and not leaving behind scraps of paper will make IT DR work that much easier.
+Again, small things like not sharing your password, locking your screen when away from the desk and not leaving behind scraps of paper will make IT disaster recovery work that much easier.

-5. Backup Solutions - Your DR plan may be ironclad and yet you need to have backup solutions.
+5. Backup Solutions - Your disaster recovery plan may be ironclad, but you need to have backup solutions.
 This is only because if for some reason like a malware attack occurs and your recovery plan fails you will still have access to all your critical data.
 In the case of small organisations with limited data, you can store it on encrypted hard disks.

 What about organizations which have a high volume of data to protect?
 For them, the most efficient solution that is cost effective is “The Cloud”.
 You’ll be surprised that you can not only save documents on The Cloud, but you can also run entire software on it.
 It keeps data safe, accessible and cross-functional.